All Mercy services have reopened! See how we’re keeping you safe and schedule your next appointment.

 With an anterior approach, the orthopedic surgeon accesses the hip joint from the front, allowing the hip muscles to remain intact.
-Patient undergoing anterior hip replacement experience:
+A patient undergoing anterior hip replacement will most likely experience:

 If you are living with persistent hip pain, it is time to talk to your Mercy physician about treatment options.
 Together we’ll help you decide what’s right for you and get you back to doing all the things you love – pain free.